jkosik/microk8s-community-addons/addons/nfs/README.md

 # Microk8s NFS Addon
-Addon deploys [nfs-server-provisioner](https://artifacthub.io/packages/helm/kvaps/nfs-server-provisioner) Helm Chart allowing ReadWriteMany storage access mode.
+Addon deploys [nfs-server-provisioner](https://artifacthub.io/packages/helm/kvaps/nfs-server-provisioner) Helm Chart.

 The most of the benefits are manifested on multi-node Microk8s clusters.
-I.e. Pods running on different Microk8s nodes can access the storage in a RW manner.
+I.e. Pods running on different Microk8s nodes can share the storage in a RW manner.
+**WARNING: Underlying hostPath volume served by the NFS server is mounted to a single Node at the time, not ensuring HA on storage level.**

 # Usage